 Education books are a valuable resource that help teachers and leaders improve their knowledge and skills.
 Not only that, they’re often funny, inspiring and packed full of actionable advice.

-Educators pour so much time into creating these books which provide value to so many – but they rarely get the attention they deserve.
+Educators pour so much time into creating these CPD books for teachers that provide value to so many – but they rarely get the attention they deserve.

-After longlisting over 100 books, our panel of experts narrowed this down to a short list of 40 titles.
+After longlisting over 100 education books for teachers, our panel of experts narrowed this down to a shortlist of 40 titles.
 Then, we compiled our top ten picks and our winner – which you can find at the bottom of this post.

 Our panel includes teachers, school leaders and EdTech entrepreneurs, such as Matt Koster-Marcon, CEO of Learning Ladders and Chair of EdTech at the British Educational Suppliers Association.

 To be clear: this list contains no affiliate links, and we earn no revenue from including these titles.
-We simply wanted to award the best books to help inform your summer reading list.
+We simply wanted to award the best CPD books for teachers to help inform your summer reading list.

-We’ve broken down the titles into topics, so you can jump to the section most relevant to you.
-Why not bookmark this page, so you have a library of books ready to dive into?
+We’ve broken down the titles into topics, including wellbeing and educational leadership books, so you can jump to the section most relevant to you.
+Why not bookmark this page, so you have a library of top books for teachers ready to dive into?

 A Little Guide for Teachers: Teacher Wellbeing and Self-Care